 Line 3 - Total credits that may be carried forward for two years.
 Add Lines 1 and 2.
-Write this amount here and in Step 2, Line 18.
+Write this amount on Line 3 and Step 2, Line 12.

 Section B - Credits which can be carried for five years

 If there is any excess of these credits, you may carry it forward for five years.
 This is figured in Step 3.
 You must use this excess credit in proportion to its share of the total excess credit available for the year in which the credit was earned.